FlorisVideler/IPASS/README.md

 To run the game itself, just simply run the executable file!

+## Controls

+The controls of the game are really easy.
+Use the numbers to select an algorithm.
+Place your ships with the return key, move them with the arrow keys and rotate them with the "r" key.
+When shooting at ships use your mouse and click where you want to shoot.

 ## Built With

 * [pygame](https://www.pygame.org/) - The framework used to make the game